Olympus E-M10 III vs Pentax K-1

 Studio photographers will appreciate that the Pentax K-1 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the E-M10 III and the K-1 have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Pentax K-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.